flaudanum/MaxTemperature/README.md

 The purpose of my repository is more to give an exhaustive description of the process of running this *mapreduce* program with [Apache Hadoop](http://hadoop.apache.org/) than expose the algorithm and the source code.

+Besides, I also translated the Java code in Scala code.

 Some basic information about my configuration:

 |   |   |